View Adriana Petrini's Obituary on TheDay.com and share memories

 |

-Waterford - Adriana C. Petrini, 96 ,of Waterford, entered eternal life May 27, 2019, at her home.
-She was born Oct.
-18, 1922, in New London the daughter of the late Secondo and Annetta (Frausini) Gori.
+Waterford - Adriana Christina Petrini, 96, entered eternal life May 27, at her home.
+She was born Oct.18, 1922, in New London, the daughter of Secondo and Annetta (Frausini) Gori.
+Adriana "Diana" attended local schools in New London and graduated from the former Williams Memorial Institute, class of 1941.
+She was a communicant of Saint Joseph Parish in her youth, where she received all her sacraments.

+Diana was a professional stay at home mom.
+She was an exceptional cook and supreme hostess.
+She loved to feed and care for her friends and family and welcomed everyone to Sunday dinners and celebrations.

+She was the widow of Nevio Petrini and spent 73 years by his side traveling the world as an army officer's wife and retiring to Waterford in 1972.
+She was predeceased by her sisters, Josephine Pezzolesi and Greta Salegna; her brother Brian Gori; and is the last matriarch of that generation in her family to pass on.

+She is survived by her two children, Marcia (Petrini) Benvenuti and Nevil Petrini and his wife Gloria; three grandsons and their wives, Michal and Michelle Petrini, Marc and Keri Benvenuti, Eric and Erica Benvenuti; and four great-grandchildren, Mia and Max Petrini, and Jake and Andrew Benvenuti.

+A special thank you is due her the wonderful caregiver, Charlene, for over three years of dedicated, loving attention.

 Her family will receive relatives and friends from 5 to 7 p.m.
-Wednesday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave.
+Wednesday, June 5, at lmpellitteri-Malia Funeral Home, 84 Montauk Ave.
 New London.
 The funeral will assemble at 9 a.m.
-Thursday, followed by a Mass of Christian Burial at 10 a.m. at St. Joseph Church, New London.
-Interment to follow, in St. Mary's Cemetery, New London.
+Thursday, June 6, followed by a Mass of Christian burial at 10 a.m. at St Joseph's Church, New London, with interment in St. Mary's cemetery.

+Donations in her memory may be made to Alzheimer's Research, the Waterford library, or the Visiting Nurse Association of Southeastern CT.